 With the aesthetics of the titles covered, we started to think about the purpose of each new type.
 These simple title changes prompted us to streamline and standardize our board process and the members within them, so it was essential to discuss and clarify the differences between each board type at this stage.

 As with any application we use, relevance is important.
 Ensuring boards were only accessible to relevant team members was the next logical step to increase productivity and eliminate distractions.
-Larger projects that span over weeks and months were split into 'planning' and 'production' boards, so we now have two focused board categories where members are equally active from the beginning to the end of a particular project phase.
+Larger projects spanning weeks and months were split into 'planning' and 'production' boards, so we now have two focused board categories where members are equally active from the beginning to the end of a particular project phase.

 4. Document the new rules.